Why Is My Cat Peeing Over the Edge of the Litter Box? (Reasons + Tips to Stop This Behavior)

 And that pretty much answers the question ‘why does my cat stand on edge of litter box to poop?’

-• STOPS LEAKS AND SCATTER - Flip's seamless, full height base prevents leaks and litter scatter.
-Perfect if your cat is a “side...
+• STOPS LEAKS AND SCATTER: The full-height, seamless base effectively prevents leaks and litter scatter.
+It is perfect for cats who...

 Does Peeing Over the Edge of a Litter Box More of a Male Than Female Cat Problem?